adnanhaider81/rsv-islamabad-2022-2023-pipeline/README.md

 End to end analysis for RSV-A and RSV-B. Steps are automated where useful and documented for manual replication when a GUI is simpler or when external resources are required.

 ## Wet lab and sequencing context

-This section reflects the study methods.

-- Sample type: throat or nasopharyngeal swabs collected in viral transport medium
+- Input: throat or nasopharyngeal swabs collected in VTM from RSV positive patients.
-- Storage and processing: stored at 4°C and processed for whole genome sequencing within 24 hours
-- RNA extraction: MagMAX Viral or Pathogen Nucleic Acid Isolation Kit on a KingFisher Flex Purification System
-- Library preparation and enrichment: Illumina RNA prep with Respiratory Virus Oligo Panel v2 RVOP2
-- Sequencing platform: Illumina MiSeq using a MiSeq Reagent Kit v3 with 150 cycles producing paired end 2x74 bp reads
+- Library prep: Nextera DNA Flex or Nextera XT.
+Follow vendor instructions for dual indexed libraries.
+- Platform: Illumina MiSeq, 2x150 bp.
+Use a run configuration that yields enough depth per sample for whole genome consensus.
+The original study used MiSeq and short paired end reads; 2x150 works well in this pipeline.

-## Short read workflow short read path
+## CoVpipe2-inspired short read path
-Minimal, explicit path that mirrors workflow style.
+Minimal, explicit path that mirrors CoVpipe2 style.
 This is the reference based consensus path for each sample.

 Trimmomatic -> Picard MarkDuplicates -> BWA-MEM alignment to reference -> samtools sort and index -> bcftools mpileup and call -> masked consensus